Surgery

 Admission Appointment

 Please bring your pet to the clinic at the admission time given to you at the time of booking.
-The vet nurse will confirm the procedure with you, go through the ‘Hospital Admission and Consent form’ with you and answer any questions you may have.
+Our team will confirm the procedure with you and answer any further questions you may have.

 Pre-op Care